 Take a look around your home.
 Do you spend a lot of money and have to buy what you see?
 Yes?
 In that case you’ll never be rich.

-It makes sense to have a nest egg behind you that’s big enough at least to tide you through a few months if the worst happens and you lose your job.
+It makes sense to have a nest egg to tide you through a few months if the worst happens and you lose your job.
 In these uncertain times, no one knows whether they will be out of work so it makes sense to save some money while you can.

 There’s another article here called ‘Look after the pennies’ about how I save money each week without even knowing that I’ve done it.
-I have what used to be called ‘housekeeping’ to pay for my food and household expenses.
+I have what used to be called ‘housekeeping’ to pay for food and household expenses.
 You can save a nice little cash nest egg through the year this way.
-Why don’t you give it a go this year?
+Why don’t you give it a go?

 Saving money is a bit like losing weight.
 If you do it by making small changes to what you spend and what you save you can reach your target and achieve something.
 If you go at it like a bull at a gate you’ll make yourself even more miserable and get nowhere!

-Final thought.
-If you are spending more than you’ve got coming in, and buying more than you can afford, you need to do something about it straight away.
+Final thought for Blue Monday.
+Are you’re spending more than you’ve got coming in, and buying more than you can afford?
+Then do something about it straight away.

 Things to look forward to

 I don’t know what will happen in your house this year, or in your life.
-I’ve certainly had my fair share of personal traumas (as we all have) and times when I really ‘wished I could be somewhere else’ as yet another song lyric goes.
+I’ve certainly had my fair share of personal traumas (as we all have).
+I’ve had lots of times when I really ‘wished I could be somewhere else’, as yet another song lyric goes.

 Keep hold of the thought that someone, somewhere, will always have it worse than you.
-Every morning where you get out of bed and you are alive is a bonus, and there will be something in the day that you can take pleasure from.
+Every morning where you get out of bed and you are alive is a bonus.
+There will always be something in the day that you can take pleasure from.
 It might be a bird singing outside your window, a beautiful sunrise or sunset, or just a nice cup of tea and a biscuit.
 There WILL be something if you look for it.